Zlatko Radić: Politician

+Parliamentarian (2004–07)

-He received the ninety-fourth position on the Radical Party's electoral list in the 2003 Serbian parliamentary election.
-The list won eighty-two mandates, and he was not initially included in the party's delegation.
-He was, however, awarded a mandate on 17 February 2004 as the replacement for another party member.
+Radić received the ninety-fourth position on the Radical Party's electoral list in the 2003 Serbian parliamentary election.
+The list won eighty-two seats; he was not initially included in the party's assembly delegation but was awarded a mandate on 17 February 2004 as the replacement for another SRS member.
 (From 2000 to 2011, mandates in Serbian parliamentary elections were awarded to successful parties or coalitions rather than individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
-Radić's list position had no formal bearing on whether or when he received a mandate.)
+Radić's specific list position had no formal bearing on whether or when he received a mandate.)
 Although the Radicals won more seats than any other party in the 2003 election, they fell well short of a majority and ultimately served in opposition.
 Radić was a member of the assembly committee on trade and tourism and the committee on poverty reduction.